dayer4b/anselmh.github.com/_posts/2013-03-11-blogging-with-jekyll.md

 This all results in a super fast load time.
 As the site is served through a CDN, delays are much less than before when serving everything from just German servers.
 Even on mobile networks the site loads very fast.

+## URL Redirects

+This is a bit trickier than usual and as GitHub pages only serve static content you are not able to send 301 redirects or similar.
+This is with what you have to deal when moving to static pages.
+You can either just use the same URL structure as you've had before or you can redirect the user via JavaScript on your 404.html page.
+I've chosen to to the latter.
+My URL structure is now simpler than before.
+I don't care too much about Google and therefore it does not matter that my previous links will break here.
+For the users I rewrite my URL with a small JavaScript pattern in my 404.html so they still get my blog posts.

 ## File bugs or contribute

 As I am hosting and serving the site on GitHub, you can [file issues to the repository](https://github.com/anselmh/anselmh.github.com) or send a pull-request.
 I am happy to discuss specific topics in the bug tracker with you.